 Make it a routine habit to inspect for

-- Cracks on the sidewalk
+- Cracks on the sidewall

 - Splits in between your treads using a penny